 12.4.3 To help ascertain the extent to which ITU-D membership, and in particular developing countries, benefit from the outputs of studies, it would be useful for study group chairmen, with the help of the working party chairmen and Question rapporteurs, to prepare a joint survey to be sent to the membership at least 6 months before the end of the study period.
 The results of the survey will be analysed and submitted to the meetings of the study groups and TDAG before being transmitted to the next WTDC.
 The results of the joint survey will serve to prepare for the next study period.

 12.4.4 To assess the extent to which an issue generates interest among ITU-Dmembership, in particular developing countries, statistics should be provided on the contributions presented by each rapporteur group or study group meeting, separated by country or by region.

+12.4.5 The management team should also consider other outcomes, activities and outreach, that may be better-suited to meet the needs of ITU membership, especially developing countries.

 12.5 Chairman's reports to WTDC